 In the case of juveniles, inexperience may also play a part in winter mortality and, in his London study, Pat Morris noted how most of the hedgehogs that died in their nests over winter were juveniles, probably too inexperienced to build a suitably insulated hibernaculum.

-Hedgehogs are also fond of lying up in long grass and piles of leaves and branches – this makes them particularly susceptible to being injured by strimmers/mowers and burnt in bonfires.
+Hedgehogs are also fond of lying up in long grass and piles of leaves and branches—this makes them particularly susceptible to being injured by strimmers/mowers and burnt in bonfires.
 The advice is always to check for these animals before you start strimming/mowing or light your bonfire.
-Additional “collateral” human-mediated mortality comes from sources such as road traffic, litter (particularly elastic bands which can fix around their waist and restrict them as they grow, and pots/cans that get stuck on their heads), the use of pesticides and tidy gardens – see Interaction with Humans for a more detailed review of these.
+Additional “collateral” human-mediated mortality comes from sources such as road traffic, litter (particularly elastic bands, which can fix around their waist and restrict them as they grow, and pots/cans that get stuck on their heads), the use of pesticides, metabolic bone disease that we think can result from over-consumption of foods such as mealworms and peanuts, and tidy gardens—see Interaction with Humans for a more detailed review of these.